EvolEcolGroup/tidysdm/cran-comments.md

 No NOTES on any environment; on a couple of macos environments, BlockCV is still not available (see below).

+## Issues with previous submission
+  On Windows: Overall checktime 11 min > 10 min
+    A particularly time consuming test in now skipped on CRAN

 ## Issues with previous version on CRAN
 * There was an error due to a suggested package, BlockCV, being removed from CRAN, but it is now reinstated, so everything works again.